samuraraujo/SERIMI-RDF-Interlinking/README.md

 ### 2. JRuby

 Serimi is a Ruby application and demands the Jruby version of ruby.
-We recommend to install JRuby using the RVM[https://rvm.beginrescueend.com/].
+We recommend to install JRuby using the [RVM]: https://rvm.beginrescueend.com/.

 ### 3. Gems